ASM-2024/jour1/src/makefile.md

 # Let's use Make

-You have already use `Make` this year but many of you haven't really understood it's power.
+You have already use `make` this year but many of you haven't really understood it's power.

 # Why use Make